Mohd-Fazal-khan/GlowCart/README.md

 GlowCart is a modern e-commerce mobile application built with React Native, designed to provide a seamless shopping experience for users on both Android and iOS platforms.

+GlowCart aims to deliver a fast, intuitive, and visually appealing interface for online shopping.
+With a focus on user experience, the app integrates essential e-commerce features such as product browsing, secure authentication, wishlist management, and personalized offers.
+The project is structured for scalability and maintainability, making it ideal for both learning and real-world deployment.

+GlowCart leverages the power of TypeScript for robust code quality, and includes custom UI components to ensure a unique look and feel.
+Whether you are a developer looking to extend its functionality or a user seeking a smooth shopping journey, GlowCart provides a solid foundation for modern mobile commerce.

 ## Table of Contents

 - [Features](#features)